 What Is Mindfulness?

-This process of paying attention and observing promotes a heightened state of awareness, both of one's internal state and the surrounding environment––Higher Consciousness. mindfulness practices include mindful breathing techniques, body scans, mindful walking and others, to actively train you to be more aware and fully align with and enjoy the present moment.
+Yoga is a holistic mindfulness system, but other mindfulness practices include mindful breathing techniques, body scans, mindful walking and others, that actively train you to be more aware and fully align with and enjoy the present moment.

-In other words, the core element of mindfulness is awareness.
 Mindfulness meditations train your body and mind to be fully present and aware of your full experience: thoughts, emotions, feelings, and bodily sensations.

-By paying attention to your experiences without judgment, you cultivate a greater awareness of your internal and external world.
 Increased awareness through mindfulness practices lead to greater self-understanding, improved emotional regulation, and a reduction of reactivity to stressful situations.

 In essence, mindfulness practices are a way to train and strengthen your ability to be aware of and centered in the present moment (as opposed to past/depression and future/anxiety mental images), leading to greater self-understanding and a healthier more mindful approach to daily life.